SaiRav95/Markowitz-Optimization/README.md

 Enter your desired target return in the 'targetreturn' variable.
 Enter your weights manually after you get the weights from Markowitz or use Pandas instead of doing the manual way.
 Non-Normal tests have been performed to check if your stock data or your return data is Normal or not.
+Finally change the variable 'nsample' to the number of trading days your data had.